 Why does gold cost this much?

-Gold is somewhat expensive due to a number of reasons:
+Gold is somewhat expensive due to several reasons:

 - It is useful – people use gold for a variety of different reasons.